bekk/bekk-christmas/post/functional/using-f-in-xamarin-apps.md

 <h2>Mobile development with F#</h2>

-Getting started is as easy as downloading Visual Studio and choosing F# as your language of choice in the `New Project` wizard.
+Getting started is as easy as downloading Visual Studio and choosing F# as our language of choice in the `New Project` wizard.

 ![File -> New F# Project](https://hjerpbakk.com/img/christmas/new-fsharp-project.png)